What happens when you call Object.new?

 Tags: ruby

 This article was written by me – Paweł Świątkowski – on 15 May 2015.
-I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account) and also kinda on Twitter.
+I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account).
 Let's talk.